Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "More than three dozen, sir, and that’s just in the immediate vicinity.
 We don’t have an exact count yet, we’re still piecing through all the debriefs.
 If we consider the larger context... he might well have saved everyone, including the Great Father of the Gao.
 Needless to say the Space Force has taken a keen interest, General Miller in particular."

-"Miller…" Chambliss’ mental filing system needed a moment to turn up a match.
+"Miller..."
+Chambliss’ mental filing system needed a moment to turn up a match.
 "Oh yes.
 Wait, isn’t he Air Force?"

 "Yes, but he commands the nine-forty-sixth air base wing, while general Jackson commands the Space Force’s nine-forty-sixth space fighter delta attached to the same base."